Kirchen (Sieg): Transport

-Kirchen station is located on the Sieg Railway and served by lines RE9, RB90 and RB93.
+Kirchen station is located on the Sieg Railway and served by lines RE9, Rhein-Sieg-Express of DB, RB90 and RB93 of DreiLänderBahn, a section of Hessische Landesbahn (HLB).

 In the past there also was train service on the Kirchen - Freundesberg Railway, which has been closed.

+Kirchen is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zones 926 and 932.

+At Kirchen train station there also is a park and ride parking lot for public transport users.